KNwbq/CDIB/README.md

 python run_recbole.py --model=CDIB --dataset=ml-100k --train_neg_sample_args=None
 ```

 You can also add your own conguration, named `CDIB.yaml`, into the `.\recbole\properties\model` folder and run the above command.
 The results of the experiment will be stored in the `.\log` directory.
-You can review the process by examining the contents of this folder.